The Surprising Perk of Having a Library Card You Never Knew About

 Don't be a kook, read a book.

 smirart/ShutterstockA bespectacled singing aardvark once said: “enjoying yourself isn’t difficult as long as you have a means to access your local library.”
 Or something along those, lines.
 Libraries can prove to provide plenty of perks, providing access to thousands of magazines and television shows, affording communities easy Internet access, and opening their doors for events like movie screenings and author meet and greets.
-Oh, and of course, books—have you picked up any of these 20 books you really should have read by now?

 But for those wanting to avoid lugging around physical copies of their favorite titles, libraries can still be your go-to, according to Wired.
 Many libraries have modernized with the times, ending the problems that go along with only having a certain number of copies of a physical book on the shelf with the help of OverDrive, a service which provides access to millions of e-books and audiobooks.